 Of course!
 Most attendees will not be pitching ideas.
 If you choose not to pitch, you will join a team to work on an idea that is of interest/value to you.
-In fact if you’re interested in getting started before the Hackathon we encourage you to join an Idea Round Table.
+In fact if you’re interested in getting started before the Hackathon we encourage you to contact us!

 No register now as the event has limited attendance.
 You will always have the option of adding an idea to the pool.
 You can even show up on the morning of the event and pitch an idea.

 If we know what your idea is in advance, we can make sure to recruit professionals in that area, as opposed to going with our best guess.
-In addition, we are encouraging use of the Covenant Foundation Voices app which you can use to film a short video pitch of your project.
+In addition, in 2016-2017 we encouraged use of the Covenant Foundation Voices app to film a short video pitch of your project.
+We will likely do this again in 2018.
 We’ll share the video to recruit people to the Hackathon who may find your project of interest.
-To film your pitch, download the app or click here and make your video from the web site. https://covenantfn.gvproapp.com/

 Not necessarily.
 If fewer than three people are interested in your idea, the team will not progress.
 Instead, the individuals will join other teams.